pettarin/rb_smil_emulator/README.md

 * I was inspired by the source code of [Readium](http://readium.org/) and [Timesheet.js](http://wam.inrialpes.fr/timesheets/)
 * Thanks to _Giulio Cesare Solaroli_ for a useful discussion about JS
 * Thanks to _torazaburo_ for answering my question about [how to make iBook turn page with JS](http://stackoverflow.com/questions/16922631/make-ibooks-turn-page-in-reflow-mode-with-javascript-embedded-in-the-displayed)
+* Thanks to _Frank Chen_ for providing a sample JS code incorporated into the current code for the autoturnpage option

 Please feel free to send me your feedback about this project (my email address can be found in the source code header),